The Bible says in Psalm 116:1-2, I love the

 and a righteous judge must punish sin.
 God is not only righteous, but He is

 also merciful.
-That is why Jesus came to the earth: to die for sin, so that He
+That is why Jesus came to the earth: to die for sin, so that

-opportunity to know His mercy.
+is opportunity to know His mercy.
 The judgment is coming.

-preserveth the simple: I was brought low, and he helped me.
+The Bible says in Psalm 116:6, The LORD preserveth the simple: I was brought low, and he helped me.
 The word simple refers to those

 who are naοve, but naοve in the good way.
 The good way of being naοve means

-not necessarily from man.
-The Psalmist said, I was brought low, and he
+but not necessarily from man.
+The Psalmist said, I was

-helped me.
-If we are brought low because of what happens to us in life, it
+brought low, and he helped me.
+If we are brought low because of what happens to

-is God that does it.
-One reason this can happen is that some people will only
+us in life, it is God that does it.
+One reason this can happen is that some

+on their backs.
 Also, God has His reasons that we do not know or understand.
-One thing is for

-sure, God will always help us no matter what situation we are in or how we got
+One thing is for sure, God will always help us no matter what situation we are

-there, whether our own fault or someone elses fault.
+in or how we got there, whether by our own fault or someone elses fault.

 The Bible says in Psalm 116:7-8, Return unto